 For further information about visa requirements, check with the Vietnamese Embassy in London.

 There are a number of local crossing points on the borders with Cambodia and Laos which are for nationals of Cambodia, Laos and Vietnam.
 Check locally before travelling to these points.

-Entry into Vietnam may be refused if your passport has less than 1 month validity from the date your Vietnamese visa expires.
+For periods of stay longer than 14 days, entry into Vietnam may be refused if your passport has less than 1 month validity from the date your Vietnamese visa expires.

 The Vietnamese authorities have confirmed they will accept British passports extended by 12 months by British Embassies and Consulates under additional measures put in place in mid-2014.